mmaxin/hide-and-seek-game/rules.md

 > **Seekers score 20 points for each Hider they find!**

 - *Surviving Hiders can score up to 48 points.
-If you can find 3 hiders, you'll score 60 points!*
+If you find 3 hiders, you'll score 60 points!*

 ### Seekers Finding Hiders